 Other Ways to Work Together

-These opportunities will hopefully include corporate grants — and ideally, large grants that renew or even grow each year — but other inquires can be helpful, too.
+These opportunities will hopefully include corporate grants — and ideally, large grants that renew or even grow each year.
+But other inquires can be helpful, too.
 You can build a relationship with a company by soliciting for volunteers, exploring in-kind donations, or even just strengthening your matching gifts program.
 Often, employees don’t realize the match exists at their company.

 There may even be opportunities for a corporation to assist with a program or project at your nonprofit.
 Maybe Microsoft can get a team together for your organization’s corporate soccer tournament fundraiser.
-Or maybe Bank of America can contribute a curriculum to your nonprofit’s money management program for low-income families.
+Or maybe Bank of America can contribute to your nonprofit’s money management program for low-income families.

-The opportunities are endless, so it makes sense to explore as many corporate partnerships as possible.
+The opportunities are endless.
+So, it makes sense to explore as many corporate partnerships as possible.

 Learn more about our grant writing services here.